alwindoss/gnuhealth/thalamus/doc/thalamus.rst

 Packaging
 ---------
-There will be a tarball, as well as a Python package.
+There will be a tarball, as well as a Python package (pypi)